ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

-Active coroutines do not keep the process alive.
-They are like daemon threads.
+Like daemon threads, active coroutines do not keep the process alive.

 ## Cancellation and timeouts